Noble Veggies

 Instructions

-• Cut the bagels in half and them with a cookie cutter (the shape you want) cut a larger hole in the center of the bagels.
+• Cut each bagel in half horizontally.
+Then, using a cookie cutter or small glass, cut a larger hole in the center of each bagel half—this is where your egg will sit.

 Nutrition